trandannyy/pagila-hw3/README.md

     > A common complaint from industry about newly graduated data science students is that they don't know how to version control data.
     > One of the purposes of this assignment is to familiarize you with this concept.

 1. Complete the test cases in the same way that you did for the [pagila-hw](https://github.com/mikeizbicki/pagila-hw) assignment.

     > **NOTE:**
     > When you upload to github,
     > you will have to ensure that github actions is aware of the new pagila dataset.
+    > The right way to do this is to add the pagila submodule to your git repo.
+    > ```
+    > $ git add pagila
+    > ```
+    > This registers the current `pagila` commit as the commit your project will use.
+    > When the test cases download the pagila submodule,
+    > they will automatically checkout the correct commit hash.